The Shadow Government Working to Save Obamacare From Collapse

 The former president has tread carefully in public during his first year out of office, speaking out on issues like health care and immigration only on occasion, and without directly criticizing his successor.
 “President Obama was happy to lend his time and his voice to this year’s enrollment efforts—now, as a private citizen,” Obama spokesman Katie Hill said.
 “His name may be on it, but the ACA is not about President Obama: It is about the millions of Americans who gained the security and peace of mind of health insurance—and the millions more who are benefiting from upgrades like free preventive care, such as mammograms and vaccines, and improvements in the quality of care in hospitals that averted nearly 100,000 deaths.”

 Whether Obama will make further appearances promoting enrollment in his namesake law is unclear.
 He remains sensitive to the desire of his critics to use him as a foil in the battle over the ACA, according to people familiar with his thinking, which is one reason why he generally kept a low profile during the congressional repeal debate.
 Nor does he want to be seen as a shadow president or a leader of the resistance.
-Lodes said that if Get Covered America does raise enough money to run television ads, it’s likely the commercials will feature “real people” talking about their experience getting health coverage as opposed to the former president.
+Lodes said that if Get America Covered does raise enough money to run television ads, it’s likely the commercials will feature “real people” talking about their experience getting health coverage as opposed to the former president.

 Democrats, however, may be in a no-win situation when it comes to open enrollment.
 If the outside advocacy campaign fails to prevent a significant drop in sign-ups, Trump will seize on the figures to claim the law has collapsed.
 On the other hand, a successful effort might raise the question of whether government-funded outreach was necessary in the first place and discourage the Trump administration from restoring its cuts in future years.
 “No, no,” Lodes told me when I brought up this possibility.
 “The government has a job to do.
 There is no way that is going to make up for what the administration refuses to do.”